Contact Us 1-800-596-4880

 Can I use Anypoint MQ on-premises?

 You can publish a message from an on-premises system to Anypoint MQ and have another on-premises subscriber pull messages from Anypoint MQ.
-Currently, Anypoint MQ cannot be deployed on-premises.
+Currently, Anypoint MQ can’t be deployed on-premises.
 If you need a messaging source on-premises, you can use Apache Active MQ instead.

 How does Anypoint MQ handle disaster recovery and high availability failover?